SyntaxReference/SyntaxReference.dev/content/modules-package-headers/README.md

 // Exports
 // ------------------------------------

-// Option 1 - Just create a class
-public class Calculator
+// Just create a class And import it from another file public class Calculator
 {
 	public int Sum(int a, int b)